A formula for the categorical magnitude in terms of the Moore-Penrose pseudoinverse: Weightings and magnitude via pseudoinversion

 \end{theorem} \begin{proof} To prove the first claim, suppose that $M$ has a matricial weighting.
 Take notation as in Definition \ref{def: weight_matrix} and let $w$ be the corresponding weighting vector.
-Then, $Mw = 1_n$.
-By property (i) of the Moore-Penrose pseudoinverse, we then have that
+Then, $Mw = 1_m$.
+By associativity of matrix multiplication and the equality $MM'M=M$, we then have that